Madan Mohan College

-Madan Mohan College is a public college in Sylhet.
+Madan Mohan College is a public college in Sylhet, Bangladesh.
 It was established in 1940.
 Many notable people have completed their intermediate education from this college.

 History

 Madan Mohan College was established by Mohini Mohan Das, Jugendra Mohan Das and Prafulla Mohan Das in memory of their father Madan Mohan Das on 26 January 1940.
 Its founder principal was Pramod Chandra Goswamee.